django-import-export/django-import-export/docs/getting_started.rst

 ===================

 The ForeignKeyWidget also supports using Django's natural key functions.
-A manager class with the get_by_natural_key function is require for importing foreign key relationships by the field model's natural key, and the model must have a natural_key function that can be serialized as a JSON list in order to export data.
+A manager class with the get_by_natural_key function is required for importing foreign key relationships by the field model's natural key, and the model must have a natural_key function that can be serialized as a JSON list in order to export data.